 Minor in World Development Studies

-All choices must be approved by a faculty advisor, who should be contacted as soon as a student decides to take the minor.
+All choices must be approved by a faculty adviser, who should be contacted as soon as a student decides to take the minor.
 Courses with at least three different departmental prefixes must be included in each student's program.
-With an advisor's approval, substitutions are possible.
+With an adviser's approval, substitutions are possible.